 None of the households in Ann Arbor, MI reported speaking a non-English language at home as their primary shared language.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

 93.5% of the residents in Ann Arbor, MI are U.S. citizens.

 The largest universities in Ann Arbor, MI are University of Michigan-Ann Arbor (15,263 degrees awarded in 2020), Eastern Michigan University (169798) (4,661 degrees), and Washtenaw Community College (3,626 degrees).

 In 2020, the median property value in Ann Arbor, MI was $278,500, and the homeownership rate was 61.5%.

-The median property value in Ann Arbor, MI is $280,500, and the homeownership rate is 61%.
-Most people in Ann Arbor, MI commute by Drove Alone, and the average commute time is 23.2 minutes.
-The average car ownership in Ann Arbor, MI is 2 cars per household.
+Most people in Ann Arbor, MI drove alone to work, and the average commute time was 24 minutes.
+The average car ownership in Ann Arbor, MI was 2 cars per household.

 Ann Arbor, MI borders Adrian, MI, Detroit-Warren-Dearborn, MI, Jackson, MI, and Monroe, MI.